 When everything is set to ideal, add a touch of disarray.
 A slight flaw of bedsheets looks better than a well-made up bed without any bumps or creases.
 A stray magazine or two in the living room improves the feeling of being lived in.
 A couple of fresh fruits on the dining table can make the drab scene come alive.

 (Notice how the bed is fluffy in the center and an alarm clock on the side-table gives a lived-in feeling.
 Photographed with a 25mm lens on a full-frame camera and then cropped. f/11 aperture at ISO 100 and EV +2, camera mounted on a tripod.
 Raw file developed in Affinity Photo)

 Here is a must-read article on colors, that I wrote some time back – Using colors effectively.

-If the photography is to be done in daytime, still switch on all the lights that have a warm tone.
+If the photography is to be done in the daytime, still switch on all the lights that have a warm tone.
 Do not use flash without any filters.
 If you do have to fire a flash, use warm color filters on the flash… and no, it is not the same thing as using a warm filter on the lens or in post-processing.

 Natural light with just a bit of warmth looks the best to me.
 Even when I capture natural light photographs of home interiors, I prefer to have a couple of warm lights switched on.

 Cool colors convey a feeling of cleanliness when used correctly.
 A hospital or clinic will look better when photographed in slight cyan-blue color overcast.
 Once again, it does not mean using filters on the lens or in post-processing but using the correct ambient light temperature.
 Similarly, an office or a factory also looks nice in cool colors.